BPJandree/GOSTlibs/TUTORIAL.md

 ## Distributing your package

 Finally, you may want to share your package with others.
 If you're confident about your code and it's use, you can submit it to CRAN and go through a review and get your package on the CRAN server.
-I more lightweight alternative is to upload your package to your github.
+I more lightweight alternative is to upload your package to your GitHub.

-Once you have your package in github, you can install it from anywhere.
+Once you have your package in GitHub, you can install it from anywhere.
 You can install my version of GOSTlibs by running:

 ```
 library(devtools)
 install_github("BPJandree/GOSTlibs")
 ```